Blog

 What is possession with intent to supply?

-Possession with intent to supply is a criminal offence under the Misuse of Drugs Act 1971.
+Possession with intent to supply (PWITS) is a criminal offence under the Misuse of Drugs Act 1971.
 The title of the offence is not misleading – it is simply the offence of having drugs in your possession and having the intention of supplying them to someone else.

 It is important to note that it does not matter whether the supply of drugs is for profit.
 You could be accused and charged with possession with intent to supply by simply providing drugs to a friend.